Azure/AKS-Construction/README.md

-# AKS Accelerator
+# AKS Construction

-Building a complete Kubernetes operational environment is hard work! __AKS Accelerator__ dramatically speeds up this work by providing the templates and deployment scripts to quickly create a  __fully configured__, Kubernetes environment, tailored to meet your operational and security needs, ready to run your workloads in production.
+Building a complete Kubernetes operational environment is hard work! __AKS Construction__ dramatically accelerates this work by providing the templates and deployment scripts to quickly create a  __fully configured__, Kubernetes environment, tailored to meet your operational and security needs, ready to run your workloads in production.

 ![animated preview of AKS Construction Helper](docs/images/animgif.gif)